DavidSzen/swiftBasics/README.md

 # swiftBasics
 A Swift playground covering basics for code newbies

-To use --
+## To use

-**Note: You need XCode.
+**Note: You need XCode to use this.
 Download it for free from iTunes: https://itunes.apple.com/us/app/xcode/id497799835?mt=12**

 Hit the download button on the top, and select download as .zip.
 Open the zip file to get a folder containing the Playground and supporting files.
-Open in Desktop is for if you have Github Desktop.

-or
+*or*

 Go to the file Contents.Swift and copy/paste directly into an open Playground

+(Open in Desktop is for if you have Github Desktop.
+You probably don't, at this point.)

+---

 The Playground provides a swift overview of: